alexfurmenkov/patterns/Readme.md

 **Aggregation** - aggregation also means that instead of subclassing, one class is included into another class.
 In terms of aggregation, the child class has its own lifecycle.

-**Interface** - a set of methods that is implemented by a concrete class in order to make it interchangeable.
+**Interface** - a description of methods that an object must implement.
+An interface does not contain implementation.